-Binsted Parish Council consists of nine councillors and a chairman.
+Binsted Parish Council consists of eight councillors and a chairman.
 None receives any remuneration or expenses for the work they do.
 Councillors are either formally elected or, in the event that a vacancy occurs, co-opted by resolution of the Council.
 Elections are held every four years.

 On election, councillors formally undertake to perform their duties in accordance with the Code of Conduct for Councillors, and with the Council’s Standing Orders and Financial Regulations.
 They also have to disclose, and register with East Hants District Council, any personal interests that may conflict or be seen to conflict with their work as councillors.

-At the Annual General Meeting of the Parish Council, a Chairman for the coming year is elected and councillors are allocated responsibility – either individually or in small groups – for implementing projects or particular aspects of the Council’s routine work according to their expertise, experience, interests and availability.
+At the Annual General Meeting of the Parish Council, a Chairman for the coming year is elected and councillors are allocated responsibility – either individually or in small working groups – for implementing projects or particular aspects of the Council’s routine work according to their expertise, experience, interests and availability.